sheila-anne/sheila-anne/src/pages/about/index.md

 # Hi, I'm Sheila

-My mission is to help women in their 20s and 30s to confidently step into their next-level selves and thrive in their bodies, minds, and souls.
+My mission is to help ambitious women to confidently step into their next-level selves and thrive in their bodies, minds, and souls.

 I work with goal-getters that are always striving toward the next thing and hardly have a moment to breathe and connect with themselves.
 Sound familiar?
 This used to be me - I thought I had it all figured out because I was killin’ it at work, I had a never-ending list of activities, and people looked to me as a confident leader.
 The problem?
 I was burning out, indecisive about my future, and was more attached to appearing successful than I was to my wellbeing & following my dreams.